jarossnd/jason-ross-dev-v2/blog/posts/setting-up-silent-account-config-with-onedrive/index.md

 ## Validating Silent Account Config Worked

 Now sign out of Windows and sign back in with the work or school account and validate if OneDrive automatically signed in or not.
-You can also check the registry to see if Silent Account Config was successsful.
+You can also check the registry to see if Silent Account Config was successful.
 OneDrive will create two registry key values in `HKEY_CURRENT_USER\SOFTWARE\Microsoft\OneDrive`.
 See `ClientEverSignedIn` and `SilentBusinessConfigCompleted` in the below screenshot:

 ![Validating Silent Account Config was successful in the registry](assets/validating-silient-account-config.png)